California Smog Check / Emissions Test

 - ASM Test – the acceleration simulation mode test measures is typically used with very old vehicles.
 This test incorporates a drive-on dynamometer which measures exhaust emissions while the vehicle is being “driven.”

 The measurements received are registered and provided to the Bureau of Automotive Repair.
 From here, if you pass, you can get your smog certificate.
-The results can also be pulled by a STAR certified repair shop if you fail and need to determine what needs done to fix your vehicle’s issues.
+The results can also be pulled by a STAR certified repair shop if you fail and need to determine what needs to be done to fix your vehicle’s issues.

 The person that performed your test will provide you with a dated vehicle inspection report (VIR) and a receipt.
 The VIR will state whether your vehicle passed or failed its emissions test.
 Your certificate can then be provided to the DMV when registering or renewing your vehicle in California.